pragmagrid/lifemapper-server/docs/Using.rst

    SCENARIO_PACKAGE variable (i.e. 30sec-present-future-SEA) and the scenario
    ids (i.e. 1 through 5).
 For small pragma tests, using only openModeller
    algorithms, add the option --fileTypes=t to include only TIFFs (reducing the size of input data).
-If you want to include ASCII files (needed for ATT Maxent algorithm), leave the --filetypes option out - the default will include both ASCII and TIFF.::
+If you only want TIFF files (leaving ASCII files out, needed for ATT Maxent algorithm), add the -f option with 't'.
+The default will include both ASCII and TIFF.::

-   % $PYTHON /opt/lifemapper/LmDbServer/tools/createScenarioPackage.py -f t 30sec-present-future-SEA 1 2 3 4 5
+   % $PYTHON /opt/lifemapper/LmDbServer/tools/createScenarioPackage.py 30sec-present-future-SEA 1 2 3 4 5

 Add a new LmCompute
 ~~~~~~~~~~~~~~~~~~~